bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 p
 ```

-Another possibility is to use the `autoexogenize` command, which will use the default pairing provided in the model under `@autoexogenize`.
+Another possibility is to use the `autoexogenize` command, which will use the default pairing provided in the model definition under `@autoexogenize`.

 ```@repl simple_RBC
 autoexogenize!(p, m, shk_rng)